majesty-indiedev/driver-whatsapp-cloud/README.md

 You can still attach media to messages like the docs say [here](https://botman.io/2.0/sending#attachments) ,but this will limit you to images,videos,audio and files.

-ALTERNATIVELY there is a Media Temblate (Different from facebook driver's) it supports video,image,document,sticker and audio.The cool thing about it is that you can add caption and filename where applicable.You can also chain the contextMessageId() method to provide context.
+ALTERNATIVELY there is a MediaMessage class.it supports video,image,document,sticker and audio.The cool thing about it is that you can add caption and filename where applicable.You can also chain the contextMessageId() method to provide context.

 It can be used in two ways

-    1. MediaTemplate::create('media-type-here')
+    1. MediaMessage::create('media-type-here')
         ->url('media-url-here')

-    2. MediaTemplate::create('media-type-here')
+    2. MediaMessage::create('media-type-here')
         ->id('media-id-here')//Whatsapp media id

 Examples below

     $bot->reply(
-        MediaTemplate::create('image')
+        MediaMessage::create('image')
     ->url('https://images.pexels.com/photos/1266810/pexels-photo-1266810.jpeg')
     ->caption('This is a cool image!')
     );

     $bot->reply(
-        MediaTemplate::create('audio')
+        MediaMessage::create('audio')
     ->url('https://samplelib.com/lib/preview/mp3/sample-15s.mp3')
     );

     $bot->reply(
-        MediaTemplate::create('document')
+        MediaMessage::create('document')
     ->url('https://pdfobject.com/pdf/sample.pdf')
     ->caption('This is a cool Document!')
     );

     $bot->reply(
-        MediaTemplate::create('sticker')
+        MediaMessage::create('sticker')
     ->url('https://stickermaker.s3.eu-west-1.amazonaws.com/storage/uploads/sticker-pack/meme-pack-3/ sticker_18.webp')
     );

     $bot->reply(
-        MediaTemplate::create('video')
+        MediaMessage::create('video')
     ->url('https://sample-videos.com/video321/mp4/480/big_buck_bunny_480p_10mb.mp4')
     ->caption('This is a cool Video!')
     );